 Finnish and Nordic Society and Culture is a multidisciplinary non-degree programme that focuses on exploring the cultural, historical, political and social dimensions of Finnish and Nordic societies.
 It familiarizes students with contemporary history, political system, welfare state and social policy, and cultural practices and social institutions.
-The programme also offers additional courses for those interested in gender studies, law and health care.

 - The programme covers an academic year (August 1 - July 31).
 Courses belonging to the programme are held between the beginning of September and the end of May.

 - This non-degree programme accepts both undergraduate and graduate students

 - The programme is available for all degree students and exchange students of the University of Turku

 - No registration to the programme is needed.
 Registration to the courses is on the first session, unless mentioned otherwise in the course description.